 An integral part of the Stealth Hi/Bye is that not only doesn't the character see the actual entrance/exit, but neither does the audience.
 Often there will be a pan of the room first showing that nobody is there, a close-up of the "victim" and then suddenly there they are.

 Mysterious beings will often use the Stealth Hi/Bye to disappear as soon as the person they're talking to looks away, possibly because a third party comes into the room.
 (The third party will never see the person engaging the Stealth Hi/Bye.)
 There will always be some minor distraction making the "victim" glance away for a second, even if they're familiar with someone doing this.
 The camera will also pull away from the hero, thus the audience won't see how they disappeared.
+Sometimes, the hero might even somehow disappear unnoticed while offscreen even though the surrounding characters are positioned in a way that should let them see how the hero departs.

 Occasionally, will be pulled off in such a way as to make it appear that the one pulling off the Stealth Hi Bye is still in view of the other person.